AndrewDell/3AI/docs/project_overview.md

 Establishing a solid foundation is critical to ensuring the project remains modular, scalable, and easy to maintain.
 In Phase 1, we focus on setting up version control, creating a consistent development environment, and containerizing the application for seamless deployment.

+### Network Configuration

+3AI's architecture uses three primary services that communicate with each other:
+- Frontend (Next.js) accessible on port 3000
+- Socket.IO Server on port 3001 (crucial for real-time agent updates)
+- API (Flask) on port 5000

+All services are configured to bind to `0.0.0.0` to ensure they're accessible from any network interface.
+This is particularly important for the Socket.IO server, which needs to be accessible from both the client's browser and other Docker containers.

 ---

 ### 1. Version Control & Environment Management